MicrosoftDocs/win32/desktop-src/Msi/debug.md

 ---
-Description: 'If this per-machine system policy is set to &\#0034;1&\#0034;, the installer writes common debugging messages to the debugger using the OutputDebugString function.' ms.assetid: '0a9416ca-0535-4595-a4f3-b3ef7c2d3a13'
+Description: If this per-machine system policy is set to &\#0034;1&\#0034;, the installer writes common debugging messages to the debugger using the OutputDebugString function. ms.assetid: 0a9416ca-0535-4595-a4f3-b3ef7c2d3a13
 title: Debug
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Debug